DougBeney/dougie.io/_posts/2020-02-05-pip-update-all-packages.md

 ![rtv, a Python-based terminal app](/static/img/blog/pip-upgrade-all/rtv.png)

-## How to Update All PIP Packages
+## How to Update All pip Packages

 ### Before you proceed: Be safe

-First of all, **never install Python packages as root using a commmand like `sudo pip install`**.
+First of all, **never install Python packages as root using a command like `sudo pip install`**.

 If you type `sudo` before `pip install`, you are doing things wrong.

 Switch to a setup where `pip install` installs your packages into your home directory.
 Mine installs to `~/.local/lib/python3.7/site-packages`.

 If you were to update system packages using pip, that would cause big problems because some Python packages are installed by your system.
-Any changes PIP makes will be overwritten during an operating system update.
+Any changes pip makes will be overwritten during an operating system update.

 ### The Command